xmaxrayx/Blender3D_Extrude_Plus_Plus_addon/README.md

 > you need to re-run the `E_to_F2.ahk` if you want to enjoy AHK intergathion.

 > **Warning**
-> some Anti-cheat don'ta allow AHK so be mind about that, you can close it on taskbar.
+> some Anti-cheat don'ta allow AHK so be mind about that, you can close it on taskbar manually.